-Graduating from the focus on a single classroom as found in the Early Childhood Program and Team in the Middle, Middle School students move from classroom to classroom throughout the day to pursue each of their academic subjects.
-The core subjects are English, Mathematics, Science, Social Studies, and Latin.
-These areas of study are supplemented by rotations in Music, Drama, and Visual Arts, with students selecting areas of interest for additional electives over the three years.
-Current offerings include 2- and 3-Dimensional Art, Photography, Instrumental and Vocal Music, Technology and Drama and Performance.
-As was the case in Early Childhood and Team in the Middle, the interrelated nature of these subject areas is highlighted, not ignored.
+Graduating from the focus on a single classroom as found in the Early Childhood Program, Primary and Intermediate Programs, Middle School students move from classroom to classroom throughout the day to pursue each of their academic subjects.
+The core subjects are English, Mathematics, Science, Social Studies, and World Languages (Latin and Spanish).
+These areas of study are supplemented by our choice-based Arts Core Program that includes trimester courses in Music, Drama, Visual Arts, Dance, and Technology.
+During each trimester, students have the choice of several offerings in the different Arts disciplines.

-In addition to Latin, another unique facet of the Middle School experience is the Advisory Program.
+A critical component of the Middle School experience at Baker is the Advisory Program.
 Student Advisory meets every day and students stay with their advisories and advisor for all three years in Middle School.
-Rather than being simply a three-year homeroom, Advisory represents the opportunity for students to work in concert with a single faculty member throughout their Middle School career.
-It also allows that faculty member to be especially attuned to the academic, social, and emotional needs of the student.
+Advisory gives students the opportunity to work in concert with a single faculty member throughout Middle School.
+It also allows that faculty member to be better attuned to the academic, social, and emotional needs of the student.